Statistics-and-Data-Science-SMU/SADS-Tutorials/Intro to Python/README.md

 Defining Functions:

 Create a function to compute the square of a number.

-    python

     def square(x):
         return x * x